Michaelangel007/blog/README.md

 Google quickly rose to fame in ~1999 because "web searching" SUCKED.
 You would get so many false positive and irrelevant links from a single search engine that you had to use a "meta search" engine that:

 * "crawled" a NUMBER of web searching sites and
-* would curate the links in common.
+* would _curate_ the links in common.

-Popular meta-crawlers back in the day wereAltaVista, AskGeeves, DogPile, Lycos, WebCrawler, etc.
+Popular meta-crawlers back in the day were AltaVista, AskGeeves, DogPile, Lycos, WebCrawler, etc.

 * https://en.wikipedia.org/wiki/AltaVista
 * [When did Google become the be-all, end-all of search engines?](http://boards.straightdope.com/sdmb/showthread.php?t=532329)